greenbender/greenbender.github.io/_posts/2019-03-30-post-cybearsctf-2019-writeup-blockdude.md

 ---
 title: "cybearsCTF 2019: Block Dude Writeup"
-excerpt_separator: "<!--more-->"
 categories:
-  - CTF
+  - CTF Writup
-  - Writeup
 tags:
   - CTF
   - Writeup
+  - BSides
   - cybearsCTF
   - Block Dude
 ---

-Block Dude is a simple pygame.

-We aren't told much about the game but are supplied with a tarball containing the following:
+Block Dude was one of the CTF challenges on offer at BSidesCBR 2019, hosted by CyBears.
+It appears to be a simple pygame.
+We are given a tarball with some source, a shared object and some game resources, along with a simple commandline to spawn the game.
+OK so lets get the flag.

+Tarball contents:

 ```console
 $ tar -tf handout.tar.gz